 OSLO, NORWAY: All roads lead to Rome, the say.
 But you can also arrive in the capital of Norway in some slow and magnifique ways you may never forget.
 There are two luxury ships arriving in Oslo every morning, one from Kiel in Germany and the other from Copenhagen in Denmark.
 The final part of the journey will include scenery from the ships in Oslofjorden with all the cliffs and rocks at breakfast and before arriving Oslo.

 The capital of Norway is attractive especially in summer, when it is covered in sunshine.
-Expect world-class museums, fine dining, glitzy shopping centres, the Royal Castle, nightlife, plenty of outdoor activities and to pay 12 euro for a pint of beer.
+Expect world-class museums, fine dining, glitzy shopping centres, the Royal Castle, nightlife, plenty of outdoor activities and to pay 13-14 Euro for a pint of beer.
+Oslo is the capital of high bills.

 Norwegian food.
 Seafood plays a dominant role and Norwegians consume seafood an average of more than three times a week and above all they eat farmed salmon.
 But also cod, smoked and salted fish, fish soup and pickled herring and gravlaks, consisting of salmon marinated in a dill mixture and served with a piquant mustard sauce.
 You might be surprised by the nation’s gastronomic diversity and be ready for pancakes, Jarlsberg cheese, fruit jam, sour cream, hot dog and salted meat of lamb – followed by a layer cake filled with whipped cream and jam (bløtkake)